foliant-docs/foliantcontrib.apireferences/README.md

 > All reference properties have defaults.
 If any of them are missing in the config, the defaults will be used.
 If `reference` section is omitted, APIReferences will use default values.

+`apiref_registry_url`
+:   *(optional)* the URL of the remote registry.
+This option allows to use a pre-prepared registry instead of building a registry with each documentation build.

 ***

 **Reference options**